 - Someone in another department or location you deal with

 - Board members or other advisors, especially if you work for a nonprofit

 - A person outside the company (informational interview, alumni, former employer/coworker)

 Sometimes, as much as you hate your job and would like to move on, there may be things to gain by staying.
 At least for a while longer.
 Wherever you are, any time you can use the situation to improve yourself, this is something you can carry forward forever.

 As I mentioned earlier on, you may be able to add skills or experience, as well as new contacts that can help you far beyond this job.
 Also, are there things to learn about yourself like how you behave in organizations and what approaches / mindsets might win you greater rewards?

-5. Would a new job really be the best answer?
+5. Is new job the best answer?

 Sometimes it really is time for you to move on.
 If you’re being abused or realize the job is a dead end or just too awful to bear no matter what you try, by all means start looking.